maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Mode 2 allows individual LEDs in the matrix to be controlled qua color and brightness.
 That does sort-of work.
 Mode 3 configures transitions between matrix mode switches.

-The LED matrix does (not yet) have a WordBlock, but the Debug mode offers WordBlocks that we can use.
+The LED matrix does (not yet) have a Word Block, but the Debug mode offers Word Blocks that we can use.

  - Enable the Debug mode (see a question above).
- - Start a new WordBlocks project
+ - Start a new Word Blocks project
  - Press the "Show block extensions" on the left bottom.
  - At the bottom of the extensions press the "debug" button.
    This adds a dark blue group of debug extensions.